Twigest

 Why Twigest for Twitter Trend Tracking

 Twigest checks keyword volume every hour against a rolling 7-day baseline.
-When a 3x anomaly is detected, an alert fires immediately to Telegram or email.
-You know about a trending topic before it peaks, not after.
+When a 3x anomaly is detected, your next Telegram or email digest flags it clearly.
+You learn about a trending topic in your regular read, with the context to act on it.

 Trend Direction in Every Digest